Groundcovers for Xeriscaping

 What a surprise!
 There are many different kinds, most with mauve, pink or white blooms but not many are striped like this one.

-Many rock garden plants, such as Saxifraga arendsii ‘Purple Robe’ with its pink to red rose-like blooms in spring are superlative as groundcovers.
+Many rock garden plants, such as Saxifraga arendsii ‘Purple Robe’ with its pink to red rose-like blooms in spring are exceptional as groundcovers.

 Vinca minor or periwinkle are great for a dry shaded area, such as under tall coniferous trees.